Cysharp/MemoryPack/README.md

 Installation
 ---
 This library is distributed via NuGet.
-For best performance, recommend to use `.NET 7`.
+For best performance, it is recommended to use `.NET 7`.
 Minimum requirement is `.NET Standard 2.1`.

 > PM> Install-Package [MemoryPack](https://www.nuget.org/packages/MemoryPack)